 I am a scone girl, for sure.
 I first fell in love with gluten-free vegan scones when I started testing recipes for my baking cookbook, Bakerita.
 In the book, I have a recipe for Raspberry Lavender Lemon Scones, and at the last minute, I added an Everything Bagel Scone, too (try it warm with butter and you’ll be in heaven).

-That quickly led to me sharing all sorts of scones on my site, too – from these Chocolate Chip Scones, to the Maple Pecan Scones, Cranberry Orange Scones, annddd even these Lemon Blueberry Scones.
-It’s fair to say that I, along with lots of you, became scone lovers.
-These new Apple Cinnamon Scones (and all the rest of them) are far removed from the dry, crumbly scones of coffee shop’s past.
+That quickly led to me sharing all sorts of scones on my site, too—from these Chocolate Chip Scones to the Maple Pecan Scones, Cranberry Orange Scones, and even these Lemon Blueberry Scones.
+It’s fair to say that I and many of you became scone lovers.
+These new Apple Cinnamon Scones (and all the rest of them) are far removed from the dry, crumbly scones of coffee shops past.

-These are easy scones, they are flaky scones, and they are absolutely delicious scones.
+These are easy scones, flaky scones, and absolutely delicious scones.
 How many times can I say scones in one sentence?? :P

 Now that we’re heading into autumn, it was time for a Fall-inspired scone recipe.
-One that is perfect for eating for breakfast with your coffee or tea, warmed up and slathered with a little butter or jam.
-It also makes a fabulous dessert – may I recommend a scoop of vanilla ice cream on top?
+This one is perfect for breakfast with your coffee or tea, warmed up and slathered with a little butter or jam.
+It also makes a fabulous dessert—may I recommend a scoop of vanilla ice cream on top?
 Now that you’re drooling…

 Let’s make Apple Cinnamon Scones!